 (i) Volatility in Financial Markets: Investments in equity debt and real estatemarkets are always subject to market fluctuation risks.
 The Company has reduced the sizeof its investment portfolio and is expected to park surplus funds primarily in safeliquid assets.

 The Company has adequate Internal Control Systems commensurate with its size and natureof business.
-Internal Audits are periodically conducted by an external firm of CharteredAccountants who monitor and evaluate the efficiency and adequacy of internal controlsystems in the Company its compliance with operating systems accounting procedures andpolicies at all locations of the Company.
-Based on the report of internal audit functionsuitable corrective actions are taken and thereby controls are strengthened.
-TheseInternal Audit reports are reviewed by the Audit Committee.
+Internal Audits are continuously conducted by an in-house Internal Auditdepartment of the Company and Internal Audit Reports are reviewed by the Audit Committeeof the Board periodically.

-Review of Operations Consolidated for SIP and CPD
+Review of Operations Consolidated for SIP and CPD:

 ANALYSIS OF SEGMENT WISE PERFORMANCE